swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 These data formats mainly affect readability.
 For humans, the wide format is often more intuitive since we can often see more of the data on the screen due to it's shape.
-However, the long format is more machine readable and is closer to the formating of databases.
+However, the long format is more machine readable and is closer to the formatting of databases.
 The ID variables in our dataframes are similar to the fields in a database and observed variables are like the database values.

 ## Getting started